allenyummy/seqhelper/README.md

 Now the repo only supports IOB2 scheme.
 Other scheme will be available in the future.

 ---
-Get Entities From Nested List or List
+Get Entities From Nested List
 ```
 from src.scheme import IOB2
 from src.entity import EntityFromNestedList